Introduction to Autoharps

 • Chromaharp Bluegrass Reconfiguration - In the 1960s, the Chromaharp Bluegrass and the original Autoharp Appalachian 15-chord autoharps included D and A chords to make them a little more useful to Folk musicians.
 But they didn't include an Em chord bar.
 And playing in D was almost impossible, since the G chord bar was at the other end of the instrument.
 I moved the chord bars around to make them more useful and converted E7 to Em.
 Some more tweaks would probably be helpful, but this is a start on a more Folk-friendly instrument.

 • Autoharp Precursors - Before the kind of autoharps we know and love came on the market, countless other instruments that also purported to make anyone a musician appeared.
 Most of these are mis-labeled "autoharp" when they appear on the used market, and too many folks have bought unsuitable instruments (or wall decorations) as a result.
-This is an over of the major classes of these autoharp precursors.
+This is an overview of the major classes of these autoharp precursors.

 I also picked up four very different autoharps I didn't really need because I wanted to do the projects I was reporting on myself.
 But time to spend on those projects has run out, so I won't be getting back to them for a while.
 In the meantime, I hope these articles help answer your questions about these under-rated instruments.